Ian Lavender, one of Birmingham’s greatest cultural exports, talks to the Press.

 “I only start singing towards the end, so people will be tired by then and will think I’m singing wonderfully well.

-After being best known as a TV actor, with Dad’s Army followed by a long-running role in Eastenders as well as several other top-rated series, such a role is part of what’s almost become a second career for Ian, who also toured with the Rocky Horror Show and spent seventeen months in the West End production of Sister Act the Musical:
+After becoming famous as a TV actor, with Dad’s Army followed by a long-running stint in Eastenders as well as several other top-rated series, such a role has almost almost become a second career for Ian, who also toured with the Rocky Horror Show and spent seventeen months in the West End production of Sister Act the Musical:

 “I’ve really enjoyed musicals, coming to it late in life although it’s always been something I’ve wanted to do and not had the chance before.
 You stand there and sing a bit… it’s hard, hard work!
 Such hard work.
 I love it.”